Whiskeyhill Singers: How the West Was Won

 The producers of the MGM film How the West Was Won had approached the Kingston Trio to sing folk songs on the soundtrack for the movie.
 However, after learning that Guard was beginning a new group, the producers felt that the Whiskeyhills' sound was better suited to their production.
 The Whiskeyhills performed several folk songs in the movie, including "Raise A Ruckus Tonight" with The Ken Darby Singers as the general chorus behind Debbie Reynolds).
-Judy Henske sang lead with the Singers on "Careless Love" and soloed as the unknown singer on "A Railroader's Bride I'll Be".
-Cyrus Faryar can be heard performing solo on the track "Wanderin'" and Dave Guard on "Poor Wayfarin' Stranger".
+Judy Henske sang lead with the Singers on "Careless Love" and soloed as the unidentified singer on "A Railroader's Bride I'll Be".
+Cyrus Faryar sang solo on the track "Wanderin'" and Dave Guard on "Poor Wayfarin' Stranger".
 The film was nominated for the Academy Award in 1962 for the best Motion Picture Soundtrack.
-Originally the Whiskeyhills recorded the main title tune, but once this small group of singers were placed on a soundstage recording before the full MGM Studio Orchestra, the resulting sound was somewhat underwhelming.
+Originally the Whiskeyhills recorded the main title tune, but once this small group of singers performed on a soundstage before the full MGM Studio Orchestra, the resulting sound was somewhat underwhelming.
 The full choir finally performed the song over the closing scene of the film.

-The group
+The Group

 Dave Guard

 Dave Guard is considered to be a very important figure of the folk music scene of both the 1950s and 1960s.
 The Kingston Trio is credited with creating and popularizing eclectic folk and neo-folk music, a form that later expanded into "world music".